Last updated: 25/1/2017

 Eligibility criteria

-Food-insecure children in pre-primary and primary schools.
+Children enrolled in pre-primary and primary school

 Coverage and other information